 - 35. The extent to which residential land is used in connection with or for the benefit of a dwelling is a question of fact that turns on the circumstances of each case.
 Factors that may indicate land is being used in connection with or for the benefit of a dwelling include the land being: - set aside exclusively for private residential purposes; - used for an activity that complements or adds to the enjoyment of the dwelling; - clearly identifiable as being used in connection with or for the benefit of the dwelling; and - incidental to the enjoyment of the dwelling. - 36.
 In the case of a lifestyle block, examples of land that is used for a dwelling (other than the house and curtilage) are: - areas set aside for growing food for domestic use; - areas for pet animals; and - areas used to enhance the enjoyment or aesthetic value of the dwelling (eg, in the context of an average-sized (4-hectare) lifestyle block, a reasonable amount of park land or covenanted native bush that is used to provide a green vista, retaining or shelter would be an area that enhances the enjoyment of a dwelling). - 37.
 Another example of land used for a dwelling is land used for hobby farming on a lifestyle block.
 For the purposes of this QWBA, hobby farming refers to a farming or agricultural activity undertaken by the seller on land that does not meet the definition of "farmland" (eg, because the area of the land used for the activity is too small to sustain a farming or agricultural business). - 38.
 For the main home exclusion to apply, the land in the lifestyle block needs to have been used predominantly for a dwelling that was the seller's main home.
-This is a question of fact, and the test is a physical area test.
-The test involves a comparison of the physical area of land used for the dwelling and the total area.
-"Predominantly" in this context means more than 50%. - 39.
-The leasing or licencing of part of the lifestyle block to another person does not necessarily mean that part is not used for the dwelling, so long as the other person's use of the land is complementary to the seller's enjoyment of the property (eg, where a
+This will generally involve comparing the physical area of land used for the dwelling and the total area of the land.
+If more than 50% of the total area is used by the seller for their main home, this will generally satisfy the "predominantly" requirement. - 39.
+If the split between the seller's use of the land for their main home and other uses of the land is close, the nature and importance of the different uses may be relevant in determining which of the uses is the predominant use.

-- neighbour has grazed some animals on the seller's land to keep the grass down) and the seller continues to use the land. - 40.
+- 40. The leasing or licencing of part of the lifestyle block to another person does not necessarily mean that part is not used for the dwelling, so long as the other person's use of the land is complementary to the seller's enjoyment of the property (eg, where a neighbour has grazed some animals on the seller's land to keep the grass down) and the seller continues to use the land. - 41.
 However, in some cases, the leasing or licensing of part of the lifestyle block may mean the seller is effectively excluded from using that part of the land.
-If that is the case, that part of the land would not be used for the seller's dwelling for the period of the lease or license. - 41.
-If the split between the seller's private residential use of the land in the lifestyle block and their use of the land in the lifestyle block for other purposes is close, the nature and the importance of the different uses could be relevant when determining the seller's predominant use. - 42.
+If that is the case, that part of the land would not be used for the seller's dwelling for the period of the lease or license. - 42.
 The words "for most of the time the person owns the land" [emphasis added] require a comparison between the length of time the land was predominantly used for a dwelling by the seller and the length of time the seller owned the land.
 "Most" in this context means more than 50%.